zxr0826/WildB-YoLo/README.md

 ## Introduction

+WildB-YOLO
-WildB-YOLO.This model is an improved version of the latest iteration in the YOLO series, YOLOv11n, incorporating multiple innovative designs, including FrogFPN for multi-scale feature fusion, the SACM module for enhanced contextual representation, and Weighted EMA Loss optimized to address class imbalance issues.
-Furthermore, we employed the LAMP pruning method to achieve lightweight optimization of the model, thereby significantly enhancing computational resource efficiency while maintaining high detection accuracy.
+WildB-YOLO is an advanced iteration of the YOLOv11n model, featuring several cutting-edge enhancements designed to push the boundaries of object detection.
+Key innovations include the FrogFPN for multi-scale feature fusion, the SACM module for richer contextual representations, and the Weighted EMA Loss, which effectively addresses class imbalance challenges.
+Additionally, we employ the LAMP pruning technique to streamline the model, achieving lightweight optimization without compromising detection accuracy.
+This combination results in a highly efficient model that significantly reduces computational resource demands while maintaining exceptional performance.

 ## Document
 ### Recommended Environment